 - a.
 In order to successfully complete a nursing course, students must achieve at least 70% weighted average on module and final exams.
 (Quizzes and ATI exam scores are not included in this average.)

 - b.
 Students must achieve a passing grade for clinical experiences and the 70% weighted average on module and final exams in order for paper and project grades to be included in the calculation of the final course score.

 - c.
 The final course grade is calculated using the following grading scale:

 - A=90-100

 - B=80-89

 - C=70-79

 - D=60-69

 - F=59 and below

 - d.
 Students are required to submit all assignments for course completion.
 Due dates of assignments are specified in the syllabus or course resources.
 Submitting assignments in a timely manner or making arrangements in case of emergency demonstrates the student's professional accountability and responsibility.

-- Assignments submitted late will have points deducted as follows:
+Assignments submitted late will have points deducted as follows:

 - 1 business day: 10%

 2 business days: 20%

 3 business days: 30%

 4 business days: A gra

 - A grade of zero will be given.

 - e.
 Whole Person Assessment requirements: The College of Nursing, under a university-led initiative, is implementing a Whole Person Assessment system in D2L to evaluate students' achievement of academic outcomes.
 Each student is responsible for submitting Whole Person Assessment artifacts as described in course syllabi.

 - f.
 For the clinical evaluation process, both the student and clinical instructor are involved.
 Formal student/faculty clinical evaluation conferences are held at the middle and end of the semester/rotation.
 Both the clinical instructor and the student complete written evaluations of the student's clinical performance for discussion at the evaluation conferences.
 Additional conferences are scheduled as needed when student performance warrants such.

 - g.
 Clinical performance is graded on a pass/fail basis according to the clinical evaluation rubric.
 Students must achieve a passing grade in the clinical portion of the course in order to pass the course and progress to subsequent clinical courses.
 Additionally, students are required to complete all clinical and sim lab hours as mandated by the curriculum.
 Criteria for clinical failure include failure to demonstrate achievement of clinical objectives, a pattern of jeopardizing patient safety, and/or failure to follow rules and regulations as stated above. - h.
 Evaluation of behavior leading to failure of the clinical portion of a course may occur at any time during clinical hours.
 Behavior may result in immediate removal from the clinical setting, automatic failure of the course, and/or dismissal from the nursing program. - i.
 Students must pass all elements of a course including applicable class, simulation lab and clinical assignments to pass the course. - j.
 Other Policies and/or Procedures: - All work is to be typewritten, unless specified otherwise, and submitted in APA format to the clinical instructor as specified. - All students are required to have an ORU email account and Internet access in order to complete course assignments.
-An email address is available through the University's information systems. - B. Course Specific Policies and/or procedures - A. If a passing grade is achieved in the clinical laboratory and on the written exam(s), the course grade for NUR 316 is based upon work in the following areas:
+An email address is available through the University's information systems. - B. Course Specific Policies and/or procedures - 1.
+Evaluation - All evaluation is based on achievement of stated course objectives.
+Once cumulative exam are scored, the course grade will be decided as follows: